wavemaker/docs/website/blog/2024-08-29-java-17-and-21-upgrade.md

 We recently added support for Java Runtime, **[v11.7.4](/learn/wavemaker-release-notes/v11-7-4)**, released on July 1, 2024, allowing generated applications to run on either Java 17 or Java 21, depending on customer needs.
 However, this support is limited to runtime and does not extend to compile-time.
 This means that the generated applications must still be compiled with Java 11, and cannot be compiled with any higher version yet.

-During our planning process, we consulted several customers to understand their preferences.
-Surprisingly, there was no consensus—each customer has unique requirements.

 <!-- truncate -->

 ## Customer Feedback

 During our planning process and to better understand our customers' needs, we conducted a survey.
-Surprisingly, there was no consensus—each customer has unique requirements; preferences regarding Java version upgrades.
+As expected, there was no consensus—each customer has unique requirements; preferences regarding Java version upgrades.

-Some customers expressed a preference to stay on Java 17 because their code connect library used in WaveMaker applications, is not yet compatible with Java 21.
-However, recognizing the need to upgrade to Java 21 eventually.
+Some customers expressed a preference to stay on Java 17 because their internal libraries used in WaveMaker applications are not yet compatible with Java 21.
+However, they recognize the need to upgrade to Java 21 eventually.

 Some customers were eager to adopt the latest version, to be ahead of the curve and plans to shift directly to Java 21.